GRAINS-US corn, soy, wheat futures sag on worries about demand

 Farm office FranceAgriMer on Wednesday lowered by 100,000 tonnes its monthly forecast for French soft wheat exports outside the European Union in the 2022/23 season to 10.2 million tonnes, which would still be 16% above the previous season.

-(Reporting by Julie Ingwersen in Chicago Additional reporting by Matthew Chye in Singapore and Sybille de La Hamaide in Paris Editing by Rashmi Aich and Matthew Lewis)
+(Reporting by Julie Ingwersen in Chicago Additional reporting by Matthew Chye in Singapore and Sybille de La Hamaide in Paris Editing by Rashmi Aich, Matthew Lewis and David Gregorio)

 ((Julie.ingwersen@thomsonreuters.com; 1-313-484-5283; Reuters Messaging: julie.ingwersen.thomsonreuters.com@reuters.net))